Spiritual Leadership

 Throughout Ed and Jean’s years at Wake Forest, the Wake Forest Baptist Church on the campus has been their congregational home.The original Wake Forest Baptist Church was the site of Ed’s baptism and Ed and Jean’s wedding.
 The Winston-Salem congregation, still on the campus, has been their spiritual community since 1956.
 Its progressive and bold spirituality reflected the Christmans’ own philosophy.

 Ed taught adult Sunday School at the church — the “Christman class” — for about 30 years.
 On Sunday, September 9, 2001, the church celebrated its ministry of education and its long-serving teachers, including Ed.
-Larry West, a long-time Christman class member, wrote this for the service:
+Larry West, a Christman class member, wrote this for the celebration:

 “The class is designed to bring together college students and non-students, WFU faculty and staff, townspeople, and friends.
 The Shields, the Sinals, Bryans, Shepherds, Wests and Mills (who drive down from Madison) have been the regulars over the years along with a faithful group of five or six students.